 Incorrect message displayed during install:

-When you install HTML Help Workshop you will see a confusing message telling you that your computer "already has a newer version of HTML Help".
+HTML Help Workshop is an ancient program that Microsoft has not updated since it was released with Windows 98.
+When you install it you will see a confusing message telling you that your computer "already has a newer version of HTML Help".
 This message is an error in the installer.
 HTML Help Workshop and the compiler have still been installed correctly.
 The message just refers to the old components for displaying HTML Help in Windows, which have not been needed since Windows 98.

 Check the reference to the compiler after installing: